 Sign Up for Health Insurance with United Consumers

 United Consumers is a collective consumer services provider.
 The company purchases large portions of services, in this case, healthcare, and thus pays a discounted price to providers.
 Then, when United Consumers allocates these services to individuals, they divide the discount they received over the consumers.
 This means you’re getting quality health insurance for the lowest possible price.
 This is service and price quality, guaranteed.

 College Life and United Consumers know you’ve got a lot on your plate, and we want to help you phase smoothly into student life in the Netherlands.
 We recognize that health insurance in the Netherlands is difficult for international students to arrange.
 And that’s why we wanted to help.
 Now, you can find the best insurance at stellar prices all in one place.

-Don’t wait; sign up for your optimal health insurance in the Netherlands.
+Don’t wait, sign up for health insurance in the Netherlands.